enhance-dev/enhance.dev/app/docs/md/learn/practices/env-vars.md

 title: Environment Variables
 ---

 It is a good practice to store runtime configuration data, such as API keys, in environment variables.
-When working locally Enhance supports loading environment variables ith a `.env` file.
+When working locally Enhance supports loading environment variables with a `.env` file.

 <doc-callout mark="🔎">
 To provision environment variables for production deployment please consult the documentation for the different deployment providers.